difra100/RL_Project-Generalising_game_environments_with_curiosity-driven_agents/README.md

 The most of the experiments were conducted in [Phoenix](https://en.wikipedia.org/wiki/Phoenix_(video_game)), and then with zero-shot/few-shot learning the agent were evaluated on different games, such as [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) or [Assault](https://en.wikipedia.org/wiki/Assault_(1988_video_game)).

 ![image](http://drive.google.com/uc?export=view&id=1UZFn65-qTL_EHCfiUGLf19OPNm1ybtWd)
+The details on the results are explained in the presentation.pptx file.
+The agent learnt to play at Phoenix, and it shown some ability in transferring its knowledge to SpaceInvaders.
+This was possible to assess, by comparing a trained-from-scratch agent in SpaceInvaders against a SpaceInvaders agent pre-trained to play on Phoenix.

 ## How to use this repository
 * To train and evaluate the agents open the 'main.ipynb' file, where it is possible to install the requested libraries.